 Okay.
 So I won’t summarize the events of either story other than to say the four men go off in search of O’Dwyer’s wife.
 As in “The Open Boat,” the big question is, “Who survives?”

 The shock of Crane’s story is the death of the strong, fit oiler.
-Equally, the first casualty of our band of rescuers is Brooder.
+Equally, the first casualty of our band of would-be rescuers is Brooder.
 I know I should have seen that coming.
 I didn’t.
-In my defense, you mention dynamite in a Western, I go all cigars and Clint Eastwood.
+In my defense, one mention of dynamite in a Western, and in a cocaine heartbeat I’m all cigars and Clint Eastwood

 So how do the rest shake out?
 In “The Open Boat,” it’s the correspondent, the cook, and the captain.
 In Bone Tomahawk, that should leave Hunt (correspondent), Chicory (cook), and O’Dwyer (captain).

 Not what happens.

 I know.
 “How does this hold up if Hunt dies?”
 Well, what’s important is actually who replaces him.
 Ultimately, surviving this “open boat” ordeal requires getting out of the cave.
 In “The Open Boat,” the survivors are the injured, the unfit, and the intellectual.

 Who survives Bone Tomahawk?
 The injured O’Dwyer, the unfit Chicory, and the intellectual, O’Dwyer’s wife, Samantha (Lili Simmons), far and away the single most intelligent person in the film.
 She’s been in the correspondent position all along.